Vyral/jim-crotwell-recruiting/_posts/2019-04-23-who-is-your-fiduciary.md

 {% include youtube.html %}

-The term “fiduciary” is one you’ve likely heard, but may not understand as well as you’d like.
-The good news is that its meaning is simpler than you might think.
-A fiduciary is simply the person responsible for a given business.&nbsp;
+Fiduciary” is a term you’ve probably heard but may not understand as well as you’d like.
+The good news is that its meaning is simpler than you might think: A fiduciary is simply the person responsible for a given business.

-However, as you may remember from my previous installment into this technology series ([which you can watch here](https://kwcareerquest.com/how-technology-has-changed-real-estate-for-good.html){: target="_blank"}), **technology no longer merely helps agents succeed in their business—it’s actually beginning to take business from them.&nbsp;**
+However, as you may remember from [my previous installment in this technology series](https://kwcareerquest.com/how-technology-has-changed-real-estate-for-good.html){: target="_blank"}, **technology no longer merely helps agents succeed in their business—it’s actually beginning to take business from them.**

 Technology is now becoming the fiduciary, rather than simply assisting the fiduciary, of real estate businesses with increasing frequency.
 Sellers who work with these companies don’t select an agent specifically, they simply take what they’re given.&nbsp;